VulcanJS/vulcan-docs/source/performance.md

 If the documents requested are not present in the cache, Dataloader will automatically query the database for them.

-Aditionally, you can also manually add documents to the cache with:
+Additionally, you can also manually add documents to the cache with:

 - `collection.loader.prime(_id, document)`